Kelechi-Okorie/alx-higher_level_programming/0x00-python-hello_world/README.md

 File 8-concat_edges.py - concatenates and prints strings
 File 9-easter_egg.py - prints zen of python by TimPeters
-File 10-check_cycle.c, lists.h - checks for cycle in a linked list
+File 10-check_cycle.c, lists.h - checks for cycle in a linked list File 100-write.py - python script that prints a string to stderr and exits with error